Good-Mods-Modding/BroccoliCraft-Core/README.md

 # BroccoliCraft Core

-The core of the BeanCraft modpack
+The core of the BroccoliCraft modpack